-- In the last three years, the percentage of Russell 1000 companies offering unrestricted programs grew by 48%, whereas those with restricted programs decreased by 33% to 13.6%.
+- In the last three years, Russell 1000 companies offering unrestricted programs (meaning they will match gifts to any nonprofit) grew by 48%, whereas those with restricted programs (meaning they will only match gifts to specific nonprofits, such as those in higher education) decreased by 33% to 13.6%.

 - Microsoft is the largest contributor of corporate philanthropy funds, with a 65% employee participation rate for annual giving campaigns.